japplis/xins/README.md

 # xins
 ### XML Interface for Network Services

-A Java Framework to create XML-RPC APIs
+A Java Framework to create remote APIs

 #### Description:
 * XINS is a web application framework.